kylerbrown/bark/README.md

 What is Bark?
 Bark is a standard for electrophysiology data.
 By emphasizing filesystem directories, plain text files and simple binary arrays, Bark data can leverage a broad tool set that includes Unix commands.

+This system is discussed in detail in the [Bark specification](specification.md).

 Bark is also the fibrous outer layer of [ARF](https://github.com/melizalab/arf), wrapped around a few standard file types.